 2019 – Continued growing the 3 programs, Strategic year working on our Board, Launched dreamLAB leadership afterschool program, launched our new website

 The four founders originally met in 2004 when they were involved at an Arizona-based girl’s charity.

 The founders are business owners, professional trainers/coaches, girlfriends and most of all, passionate about making a difference for teen girls.
-Together they created the Girls Rule Signature 2-hour Dream Big workshop and Shine Brightly Summit to help girls shine their light and build a bright future.
+Together they created the Girls Rule Signature 2-hour Dream Big workshop and Shine Brightly Conference.

-Laura Anderson (pictured left) passed away unexpectedly in 2009 of complications of Lupus.
-It was a devastating time, and the foundation wasn’t going to continue.
+Laura Anderson passed away unexpectedly in 2009 of complications of Lupus.
+It was a devastating time, and Girls Rule wasn’t going to continue.
 However, in 2010 we decided to create The Laura Anderson Scholarship Fund to honor her legacy and use the dollars to scholarship girls to attend our programs who otherwise couldn’t afford to attend.